Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ### Pass boolean from one class to another

 The game "Dream cafe" has multiple pages and tasks that players have to navigate through and complete.
-In order to organize these layers of pages and sequence of tasks, I organized them in classes.
+So to write down everything in one project file was too complicated  In order to organize these layers of pages and sequence of tasks, I organized them in classes.

 ![alt-text](Images/classes.png)